 P. 241 The Bolsheviks led by Lenin, Trotsky, and Stalin destroyed the popular-based Russian Revolution and installed a state capitalist dictatorship.
 Here is a review I wrote of several books that document this history.
-Or, this account by Maurice Brinton, The Bolsheviks and Workers' Control 1917-1921, should be enough to get one’s communist friends sputtering.
+Or, with this account by Maurice Brinton, The Bolsheviks and Workers' Control 1917-1921, should be enough to disabuse anyone of seeing the deadend of Leninist/Trotskyist politics.

 The Bolsheviks immediately destroyed anything resembling an opposition to their police state rule and began executing anarchists.
 See this article by Emma Goldman and Alexander Berkman.